NCAR/python-tutorial/source/tutorials/yourfirst.rst

 .. seealso::

-   You can watch the `video recording of  Part I <https://youtu.be/Jog7ybd6amw>`_ of this tutorial online, and we have a write-up of the `question and answer session following Part I, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq/>`_.
+   You can watch the `video recording of  "Reading in a .txt File" <https://youtu.be/Jog7ybd6amw>`_ online, and we have a write-up of the `question and answer session following this section as well <https://ncar.github.io/xdev/posts/python-tutorial-faq/>`_.

 ..